IMarkoMC/Tokens/FAQ.md

 # Fake verification bots
 You can see all the information of the fake verification bots that i found [here](Fake%20verification%20bot%20information)

+# Nonsense issues
+All nonsense issues will be closed and deleted a short time afterwards and the user will be blocked.
+I'm not wasting time with 12yo that copy and paste code

 # U mad?
 Ok skid + stay mad + cry harder + didnt ask + got ur token lol + dont care